 At which he conveys his thanks that we've come dressed as we are.
 They (the management) appreciate it.
 Or something to that effect.

-“Is it what it is!” was something to see.
-The sight that took the prize was a young man at the next table in a grimy tank-top—Think: Stanley Kowalski in A Streetcar Named Desire, without the muscle, without the sexual intensity.
+“It is what it is!” was something to see.
+The sight that took the prize was a young man at the next table in a grimy tank-top; think Stanley Kowalski in A Streetcar Named Desire, without the muscle, without the sexual intensity.
 Had he shown up without a shirt, would they have seated him?
 If he takes it off, will they ask him to leave?
 What are the rules?

 I realize that restaurateurs are not in the business of turning away patrons and gone are the days when, if you showed up at a fine French restaurant without a jacket, you’d be pointed in the direction of the coat room where one would be hanging at the ready.
 I have no problem with casual elegant sports attire, but the tiresome world-wide uniform—the pervasive sneakers, faux worn-out jeans, and shabby cotton t-shirts—is downright dreary.

 Yet there was a bit of high style in the room that day, thanks to a group of well-dressed matrons, one from Lebanon and another, her friend, in a pale pink turban grand enough to make a maharajah envious.
 I adore hats, can hardly resist buying them, but find too few places to wear them.
 I admired her elan and self-confidence and Madame was so kind as to let me photograph her.
 Note, if you will, the Chanel suit, the peach-y handbag, and the clunker on her ring finger.
 A lady with style and the courage of her convictions.

 Our Norwegian neighbors commented that you would NEVER find that in Norway.
 That's why we invented New York!